CahanLab/Web_Framework/README.md

     ```python
     with open("/var/www/html/models/output/subset_"+fname, "w") as output:
     ```
-### Running the application

-### Make it available through Cloud Formation
+### Make Application Available through Cloud Formation:
-- Cloud formation allows for management of other Amazon Web Services.

-### Updating
+11. Save new AMI based on current instance state.
+12. Make the AMI public.
+13. Map your Stack Template to launch an instance of your AMI.
-- Make all the changes to your AMI
+14. Make the link to your Stack Template publically available.

-- Save a new AMI
-- Update the stack template
-- Amazon will store your image and you make the stack templates available
+### Launching the Application (End-user):

+This process is similar to launching the CellNet web application, detailed on the [CellNet Web Application GitHub Page](https://github.com/pcahan1/CellNet_Cloud).

+15. Navigate to Cloud Formation.
+16. Create Stack by pasting link to Stack Template.
+17. Use the output URL to open the web application.
+18. Use web application.
+19. Finish and delete stack.

 ### Storage
 Your instance type matters!
-If your application is going to require more than ~5GB of disk space, then you'll want to use an instance type with Storage Volumes.
+If your application is going to require more than ~5GB of disk space, then you'll want to specify an instance type with Storage Volumes.
 They should be automatically mounted upon instantiation.